 When trying to determine the length of your email time, we sum up the time spent reading emails and responding to them.
 We also account for the time needed to refocus on your task once you have completed your visit.

-According to “The Cost of Email Interruption”, a paper published by Thomas Jackson, Ray Dawson and Darren Wilson, “The time it takes the average employee to recover from an email interrupt and to return to their work at the same work rate at which they left it, is on average 64 seconds.“
+According to, a paper published by Thomas Jackson, Ray Dawson and Darren Wilson, “The time it takes the average employee to recover from an email interrupt and to return to their work at the same work rate at which they left it, is on average 64 seconds.“

 For that reason, each of your visits accounts for an additional 64 seconds of wasted time.
 It might be that your email check is inevitably connected with a visit to the water cooler that happens to be three floors down (careful on the stairs!).
 If that's the case, your number may be a bit undervalued.

 We also take into consideration the amount of time you may be spending reading each email.
-Litmus has published an interesting summary of this.
+Litmus has published an.
 Apparently, the amount of time spent viewing emails is slightly increasing each year, with the average being 11.1 seconds in 2016.

 We take this value as the default option hidden behind "I read each email with regular speed".
-Of course, the number will differ depending on your reading speed, the length of the text, the readability of the emails and even attitude.
+Of course, the number will differ depending on your, the length of the text, the readability of the emails and even attitude.
 We think it's fair to assume that the average duration will fit most of us.

 For other options, we assumed the following values based on Litmus’ work: